-- large flat, colourless to gray or opaque colonies.
+- large flat, colorless to gray or opaque colonies.

 - Colonies are 0.5 – 1mm circular, low convex, smooth, pale grey, and transparent.

-- With a characteristic “mouse nest” odour.
-No haemolysis or discolouration is seen.
+- With a characteristic “mouse nest” odor.
+No hemolysis or discoloration is seen.

 - Encapsulated strains appear more mucoid (watery) and non-capsulated strains appear as compact greyish colonies.